Discussing To Your Children About Therapy

 How can we improve the quality of conversations with children?

-How do I get my child to talk about the child’s idea?
+How do I get my child to talk about the child’s ideas?

 How can you help a child with communication difficulties?